A Walk on the Retrograde Side (WRS) project. II. Chemistry to disentangle in situ and accreted components in Thamnos: Chemical abundances

 \section{Chemical abundances}

-To erase the chance that some offset is introduced in the final results due to differences in the assumptions in the chemical analysis, we stick to the procedure followed in \citetalias{ceccarelli2024}.
+To erase the chance that some offset is introduced in the final results due to differences in the assumptions in the chemical analysis, we stuck to the procedure followed in \citetalias{ceccarelli2024}.
 A brief summary of the method is reported in Appendix \ref{app:ap} - \ref{app:ca}.

-Among the stars analyzed in this work, we find 4 showing significant C enhancement, resulting in spectra that are heavily contaminated by molecular absorption features.
-Additionally, 4 stars show high Li abundances.
-Of these 8 chemically peculiar stars, 5 are associated with Thamnos and 3 with GSE.
-Since the primary objective of this work is to interpret abundance patterns as tracers of the distinct chemical enrichment histories of the progenitors, we neglect stars that behave in a peculiar way compared to the bulk of the populations under study.
+Among the stars analysed in this work, we find four showing significant C enhancement, resulting in spectra that are heavily contaminated by molecular absorption features.
+Additionally, four stars show high Li abundances.
+Of these eight chemically peculiar stars, five are associated with Thamnos, and three with GSE.
+Since the primary objective of this work is to interpret abundance patterns as tracers of the distinct chemical enrichment histories of the progenitors, we neglected stars that behave in a peculiar way compared to the bulk of the populations under study.
 Carbon and lithium enrichment are commonly linked to binary evolution, implying that the observed abundances may no longer reflect the original chemical signature of the formation environment but rather the influence of the co-evolution with the companion star.
-For this reason, we exclude these stars from the subsequent analysis.
+For this reason, we excluded these stars from the subsequent analysis.
 Their properties will be explored in detail in a forthcoming, dedicated study.

-In the end, we derive abundances for 135 and 77 stars associated to Thamnos and GSE, respectively.
+In the end, we derive abundances for 137 and 75 stars associated with Thamnos and GSE, respectively.
 The final atmospheric parameters are listed in Table \ref{tab:parameters}.
-Values of the abundance ratios of light, $\alpha$-, iron-peak and neutron capture elements are reported in Table \ref{tab:abundances}.
+Values of the abundance ratios of light, $\alpha$, iron-peak and neutron capture elements are reported in Table \ref{tab:abundances}.
 In the following we discuss results obtained from the analysis.